 A Ledger Field is a type of Custom Field that allows you to track the total spend against a contract.

-Here is an example of what a ledger field looks like on a Contract.
-Read on to see how to add an 'Authorized Spend' Ledger Field like the one above.
+Here is an example of what a Ledger Field looks like on a contract.

 See also What are Ledger Fields?

-Just like any other Custom Field, admins can add a Ledger Field to a Template of Custom Fields for a particular set of contracts such as Customer Agreements.
+Just like any other Custom Field, admins can add a Ledger Field as a Custom Field for a particular set of contracts such as Customer Agreements.

-Then choose the Custom Fields you'd like to add to this Template, including the newly created 'Authorized Spend' Ledger Field, and click 'Save' at the very bottom:
+- Choose the new Ledger Field (in our example, “Authorized Spend”) you'd like to add to this Form including the newly created 'Authorized Spend' Ledger Field, and click Save.

-ContractSafe will automatically build a 'Total To-Date' field summing the line items together and a 'Remainder' field subtracting that total from the original Contracted Amount.
+ContractSafe will automatically build a 'Total To-Date' field summing the line items and a 'Remainder' field subtracting ‘Total To-Date’ from the original Contracted Amount.

-You'll also be able to add these fields to your Contract List page or to any of your views for reporting.
-Simply add those columns and drag and drop them as you please:
+You'll also be able to add these fields to your Contract List page or to any of your views for reporting by customizing them.
+For more information, see: